lento-lang/lento-lang.github.io/content/docs/specification/index.md

 There are several suitable occasions to dispose of memory references, most listed below.

-*   Variable reassignment

-	When a variable is reassigned, the previous value is no longer used.
+* Variable reassignment: When a variable is reassigned, the previous value is no longer used.

-*   Function return \
-After a function returns, the local scoped variables are no longer going to be used.
+* Function return: After a function returns, the local scoped variables are no longer going to be used.

 ### Program exit